thasso/pyjip/docs/source/tools_and_pipelines.rst

         other hand, an execution block can also create a *pipeline* which then will be incorporated into the overall execution graph.

+    Init block
+        A tool instance can provide an ``init`` block that will be called once, when the tool is loaded. ``init`` implementation are not allowed to act on option values, but, can be used to setup and initialize the tool instance itself.
+Use this block, for example, to add :ref:`dynamic options <dynamic_options>` to the tool instance.
+Please note that the setup blocks have to be implemented in `python` and there is currently no way to change the interpreter for those blocks.

     Setup block
-        A tool instance can provide a setup block that will be called once, when the tool is loaded.
-Setup implementation are not allowed to act on option values, but, can be used to setup and initialize the tool instance itself.
-For example, to add :ref:`dynamic options` to the tool instance.
-Please note that the setup blocks have to be implemented in `python` and there is currently no way to change the interpreter for those blocks.
+        A tool instance can provide a ``setup`` block that will be called before the options are finalized and rendered.
+The tool options are set when this block is called and you can use it, for example, to implement some logic on the option values.
+When this block is executed, the options are not yet rendered.
+That means you are allowed to set option values to template strings.

     Validation block
         In addition to the actual execution, a *tool* implementation can extend its default validation.
 By default, the system ensures the all specified input files exists.
-You can add more checks in the validation block and you have the chance to add :ref:`dynamic options
+You can add more checks in the validation block.
-        <dynamic_options>` to the tools definition although you might want
-        to consider using a *setup block* for that.
 Please note that the validation blocks have to be implemented in `python` and there is currently no way to change the interpreter for those blocks.

         The validation block also is the place to modify the tools job environment in case you don't want to set parameters from the command